osk2/yamaha-soundbar/README.md

 ## About Linkplay

 Linkplay is a smart audio chipset and module manufacturer.
 Their various module types share the same functionality across the whole platform and alow for native audio content playback from lots of sources, including local inputs, local files, Bluetooth, DNLA, Airplay and also web-based services like Icecast, Spotify, Tune-In, Deezer, Tidal etc. They allow setting up multiroom listening environments using either self-created wireless connections or relying on existing network infrastructure, for longer distances coverage.
 For more information visit https://linkplay.com/.
 There are quite a few manufacturers and devices that operate on the basis of Linkplay platform.
-Here are just some examples of the brands and models:
+Here are just some examples of the brands and models with A31 chipset:
 - **Arylic** (S50Pro, A50, Up2Stream),
 - **August** (WS300G),
 - **Audio Pro** (A10, A26, A36, A40, Addon C3/C5/C5A/C10/C-SUB, D-1, Drumfire, Link 1),